thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 It is also important to note that compositionality and hierarchy is still very important even if columns model whole objects.
 For example, a car can be made up of wheels, doors, seats, etc., which are distinct objects.
 Instead, we argue that a single column can do a surprising amount, more than what would be predicted by artificial neural network (ANN) style architectures.

-## Why is there no Hierarchical Temporal Memory (HTM) or grid-cells in this version of Monty?
+## Why is There no Hierarchical Temporal Memory (HTM) or Grid-Cells in This Version of Monty?

 We are focused on ensuring that the first generation of thousand-brain systems are interpretable and easy to iterate upon.
 Being able to conceptually understand what is happening in the Monty system, visualize it, debug it, and propose new algorithms in intuitive terms is something we believe to be extremely valuable for fast progress.
 As such, we have focused on the core principles of the TBT, but have not yet included lower-level neuroscience components such as HTM or grid-cells.
 In the future, we will consider adding these elements where a clear case for a comparative advantage exists.

 # Alternative Approaches to Intelligence

-## What is the relationship of the Thousand Brains Theory to robotics algorithms that use maps, such as particle filters and Simultaneous Localization and Mapping (SLAM)?
+## What is the Relationship of the Thousand Brains Theory to Robotics Algorithms That Use Maps, Such as Particle Filters and Simultaneous Localization and Mapping (SLAM)?

 There are deep connections between the Thousand Brains Theory and SLAM, or related methods like particle filters.
 This relationship was discussed, for example, in [Numenta’s 2019 paper by Lewis et al](https://www.frontiersin.org/journals/neural-circuits/articles/10.3389/fncir.2019.00022/full), in a discussion of grid-cells: